AlexanderEggers/repolizer/README.md

 =====
 [![Download](https://api.bintray.com/packages/mordag/android/repolizer-core/images/download.svg) ](https://bintray.com/mordag/android/repolizer-core/_latestVersion)

 Repolizer is generating the backend related classes for your Android/Java project.
 Backends are usually complex, containing a lot of potential errors and consuming most of the development time.
-The generated backend includes databases, webservices, caching and repositories.

-Since the release of Android Room most of the required work for backends has been simplified.
-Also the usage of Retrofit and Dagger helped people to decrease the development time in creating app backends.
-But there's still a lot of effort and time that needs to be put into creating a fully working backend.

 Repolizer provides you with a solution for that using a handful of annotations and adapters.
 The library is designed to give you access to a full stack of implementations (downloading, caching, converting, persisting).
+You can use the default implementations or write your adapters (like if you want to use your own http client).

-If you need more information in how to use the library, take a look inside **[this wiki][4]**. **Due to the latest changes (0.4.0) the wiki is not up-to-date, you should therefore use the [example project][3] to get an idea how to use the library.**
+If you need more information in how to use the library, take a look inside **[this wiki][4]**. **NOTE: Due to the latest changes (0.4.0) the wiki is not up-to-date, you should therefore use the [example project][3] to get an idea how to use the library for now.**

 Download
 --------